Egypt–Libya border: History

 Egypt achieved full independence in 1922.
 The border became a point of contention - for example, Egypt rejected a secret Anglo-Italian treaty of 1915 which had ceded the Al Jaghbub Oasis to Italian Libya.
 Egypt and Italy signed a treaty on 6 December 1925 which finalised the border at its current position (though Egypt did not formally ratify the treaty until 1932–3).
 The northern section of the border was delimited in more detail in 1926–7, with the boundary then being demarcated on the ground by a series of pillars.
 Further on-the-ground demarcation occurred in 1937–8, which resulted in some minor modifications.
 Meanwhile, Italy, in attempt to control the Senussi rebels, had constructed a fence along much of the frontier in the 1920s-30s.

 During the North African Campaign of the Second World War Italy was defeated and its African colonies were occupied by the Allied powers, with Libya split into British and French zones of occupation.
 Libya was later granted full independence on 2 December 1951.
 During this period Egypt occasionally pressed for a modification of the border, stating that it should shift westwards to the 24th meridian east, with Al Jaghbub and Bardiyah to be included within Egypt.
 These claims appear to have been abandoned by the early 1950s.

-Relations between the two states since then have largely been cordial, however tensions rose in the 1970s, due largely the more assertive pan-Arab and anti-Israel foreign policy of the Gadaffi government in Libya, which resulted in a brief war between the two countries along their northern border in 1977.
+Relations between the two states since then have largely been cordial, however tensions rose in the 1970s, due largely the more assertive pan-Arab and anti-Israel foreign policy of the Gaddafi government in Libya, which resulted in a brief war between the two countries along their northern border in 1977.
 Relations thereafter remained tense, but had largely normalised by the early 1990s.
 The border region has again become an area of concern as Egypt seeks to insulate itself from the effects of the ongoing civil war in Libya.
+Unlike the most powerful jihadist organizations of Ansar al-Sharia that became a militant allegiance that pledged, the Islamic State (ISIS or ISIL) arrived in Libya by September 2014 which was home to many foreign terrorist groups that became part of a global terrorist network until they were defeated in Sabha by fleeing the urban centers to an unknown location in the southern desert which will continue to operate and terrorist recruits from the Middle East and Africa.